dell/redfish-ansible-module/README.md

 ```
 [myhosts]
-# host name       iDRAC IP               host alias
+# host name       iDRAC IP/NAME          host alias
 host1.domain.com  idracip=192.168.0.101  host=webserver1
 host2.domain.com  idracip=192.168.0.102  host=webserver2
 host3.domain.com  idracip=192.168.0.103  host=dbserver1
 ...
 ```

-The *host alias* entry can be a server's hostname, alias, etc. It doesn't have to be resolvable, it is just a name used to identify each server.
-This name will be used in the files where the results for each server will be placed (read more below).
+The *host alias* entry can be a server's hostname, alias, etc. It doesn't have to be resolvable, it is just a name used to identify each server and shoule be unique.
+The host alias will be used in the filenames where the results for each server are placed (read more below).

-The iDRAC IP is critical here as this is the IP that we connect to (we are not connecting to the host OS via ssh, but rather to the iDRAC via https), so be sure this information is correct.
-Please note that this variable can also be a DNS-resolvable name.
+The iDRAC IP is critical as this is the IP that we connect to (we are not connecting to the host OS via ssh, but rather to the iDRAC via https), so be sure this information is correct.
+Please note that *idracip* can also be a DNS-resolvable name.

 The playbook names are self-explanatory, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is included in the playbooks.
 If it's not in a playbook, a Redfish API has not been coded into the module yet.